Quanglee369/Real-estate-SQL-Analysis/README.md

 -   The property market is complex, with general trends favoring lower floors, larger spaces (with exceptions), fewer floors in the building, and resale properties.
 -   "Super Area" and "Carpet Area" dominate the residential market, with "Super Area" offering the most affordable options.
 -   "Built Area" and "Plot Area" cater to a niche market with higher-priced land and industrial properties.

+## The dataset and sql file had been attached along with this file